fractalrobotics/Fractal-5-Pro/README.md

 </p>

 - The tension in each belt can be adjusted using an allen key via the idler blocks on either side of the gantry.
 - Cable chains are used to manage wires along the X and Y axes.
-Wire management for the printhead should be converted to CAN bus as stated in the future work section.
+Wire management for the printhead should eventually be converted to CAN bus as stated in the future work section.

 **Frame & Enclosure**